MabezDev/xtensa-rust-quickstart/README.md

     $ cmake .. -DLLVM_TARGETS_TO_BUILD="Xtensa;X86" -DCMAKE_BUILD_TYPE=Release -G "Ninja"
     $ make

 Calling make with an appropriate number of threads will speed the process considerably.

-Many use the guideline "number of cores + 1".
+Many use the guideline `n + 1`, where `n` is the number of processor cores on your machine.
 For example, for a processor with 4 logical cores:

     $ make -j5

 #### rust-xtensa
 Please refer to the [rust-xtensa](https://github.com/MabezDev/rust-xtensa) project for authoratative instructions.

     $ git clone https://github.com/MabezDev/rust-xtensa
     $ cd rust-xtensa
     $ git checkout xtensa-target